 How are odds payouts calculated?

-When you get ready to place a bet at an online sportsbook, the betting slip will display what the payout will be if you win.
+When you get ready to place a bet at an MD online sportsbook, such as FanDuel Sportsbook Maryland, the betting slip will display what the payout will be if you win.
 Despite that, it’s still a good idea to know how to calculate it on your own.
 This way, you can spot wagers you might like just by reading what the odds have to say and doing a quick calculation.
 In the formulas below, if the odds are negative, you would make them positive for the purposes of the calculation.

 - When odds are negative: